AUXILIARY LAW ENFORCEMENT RESPONSE TEAM

 ALERT Training Drill

-All active/trained ALERT members are asked to join us at our next training drill, on Saturday, November 5th, 2016.
-This will be a night drill, from 7pm-11pm.
+All active/trained ALERT members are asked to join us at our next training drill, on Saturday, July 29th, 2017.
 Details will be emailed to active ALERT members, prior to the date of the exercise.
 All ALERT volunteers are required to participate in at least one training drill per calendar year in order to remain eligible for a deployment.

 ALERT volunteers are asked to complete, print, and bring with them a completed ICS 212M form to each drill they attend.
 Download a fillable version of ICS 212M here: SFPD-ICS 212M-fillable-050716.pdf